 It was a chilly January night in Berlin and a group of soldiers and officers were milling around the back entrance to the Eden Hotel when the first prisoner, Karl Liebknecht, was led out.
 He was a small, moustached man in his 40s with receding hair that was black, curly and matted with blood.
 One of the soldiers, Otto Runge, lunged forward swinging his rifle as a club.
 The butt crashed across the prisoner's head sending him sprawling.
 Semi-conscious, Liebknecht was dragged into a car that then sped off towards Tiergarten Park.
-Once there, the vehicle came to a halt and ordered Liebknecht out.
+Once there, the vehicle came to a halt and Liebknecht was ordered out.
 Staggering forward, he was oblivious to the pistols raised behind his back.
-The assassination was over in a matter of seconds.
+The assassination was over in a split second.

-Twenty minutes after the first prisoner's departure, a second detainee, Rosa Luxemburg, stumbled out of the hotel.
-This diminutive woman was also in her 40s.
-Again Runge rushed forward using his weapon as a club.
+Twenty minutes after Liebknecht's departure, a second detainee, Rosa Luxemburg, also came stumbling out of the hotel.
+This diminutive woman was in her 40s too and, just as before, Runge rushed forward using his weapon as a club.
 This time the victim collapsed either dead or dying.
 She was thrown into the back of another waiting car, which drove around 100 yards when a pistol shot was heard from within its interior...

 In September 1918 Germany's Supreme Command realised that their country was on it last legs and decided to sue for peace and, in order to gain more favourable terms, set up a constitutional monarchy.

 General Ludendorff was replaced by General Wilhelm Groener and Prince Max von Baden became Imperial Chancellor.
-But while the Supreme Command worried itself over the armistice terms, the German people seethed with indignation – millions had been sent to the grave for nothing.
+But while the Supreme Command worried itself over the armistice terms, the German people seethed: indignant, angry and, often overlooked by historians, embittered by grief.
 The hostility was further heightened by stringent rationing that was now leading to starvation.
 With the war lost, the socialists in German society saw a chance to manoeuvre into power.
 The SPD (the majority socialists), were the largest party with the greatest support in Germany; their socialism was calm and methodical.